Step #1 -THE DESIGN

 Step #2 - CAD

 Once a design has been chosen and solidified, your piece will move into the modelling process.
-This process involves constructing your design in a system using Computer Aided Designing (CAD) technology.
-Depending on the nature of your design, our jewellers will create or adjust a CAD for specific to the dimensions of your chosen stone.
+This stage involves constructing your design in a system using Computer Aided Designing (CAD) technology.
+Depending on the nature of your design, our jewellers will create or adjust a CAD specific to your design requirements and chosen stone.
 These CAD renders are generally approved by Louise Jean.
 However, depending on the level of customisation in your piece you may be presented with CAD render for approval or to make any final adjustments.
-This process can take anywhere between 3-5 weeks and is highly dependant on our current orders.
+This process can take anywhere between 3-5 weeks and can vary subject to the current volume of orders.

 - PRODUCTION -